barcus/bareos/README.md

 (optional) the whole Bareos MySQL catalog and copy it into a new PostgreSQL catalog database.

-If PostgreSQL database is empty or does not exist, it will be create.
+If PostgreSQL database is empty or does not exist, it will be created.

 :warning: Don't forget `.env` file with passwords required!

 ### PostgreSQL database upgrade

+#### Compatibility

 At this moment, latest Ubuntu based images are compliant with PostgreSQL 12 or less and Alpine ones with PostgreSQL 14.
+This is due to the version of `pg_dump` which is required to dump Bareos database.

+Ubuntu images:

+* Bareos v19 -> PostgreSQL v10 or less
+* Bareos v20+ -> PostgreSQL v12 or less

+Alpine images:

+* Bareos v19 -> PostgreSQL v13 or less
+* Bareos v20+ -> PostgreSQL v14 or less

-The main idea here is to create a new PostgreSQL instance and then use `pg_upgrade` tool to move all databases from the old instance.
+The main idea here is to create a new PostgreSQL instance and then use `pg_upgrade` tool to move all databases from the old instance to the new one.

 To proceed, locate your PostgreSQL data folder, according our own docker compose files it could be /data/pgsql/data !
 Then identify user used to init